 - The age of the required beginning date for mandatory distributions is 72 for those who were born on 07/01/1949 or later.

-- If the IRA account holder has passed away, distributions to individuals other than the spouse must be made within ten years of the account holder’s death.
-Distributions over the life expectancy of a non-spouse beneficiary are allowed if that beneficiary is a minor, disabled, chronically ill, or no more than ten years younger than the deceased at the time of death.
+- If the IRA account holder has passed away, distributions to individuals other than a surviving spouse and eligible designated beneficiaries must be made within ten years of the account holder’s death.
+Non-Spouse eligible beneficiaries that can make distributions over their life expectancy are minor children, disabled individuals, chronically ill individuals, or individuals that are no more than ten years younger than the deceased at the time of death.
 Note that for minors, this exception only applies until they reach the age of majority.
 At that point, the distributions must be made within ten years.

 - Penalty-free withdrawals may be made from certain retirement plans if a child is born or adopted.

 - Tax rates remain the same for 2022 with a slight increase to the income ranges between brackets, to account for inflation.
 The top tax bracket remains at 37%.

 - The standard deduction increased from $25,100 to $25,900 for Married Filing Jointly filers and from $12,550 to $12,950 for Single filers.

 - Itemized deductions for taxes paid remain limited to $10,000 for MFJ filers and $5,000 for single filers.
 “Taxes paid” include state and local income taxes, sales tax, and property tax.
 If property taxes are less than $5,000 per year, consider doubling property tax payments every other year by making one payment in January and the other at the end of the year.
 This may help increase the amount of itemized deductions over the standard deduction, allowing a larger deduction every other year.

 - Interest on mortgage debt for homes purchased after 12/15/2017 have a reduced maximum value of $750,000 ($1,000,000 in 2017).

 Take Advantage of Tax-Deferred Growth